Kellerman81/go_media_downloader/README.md

 - Open Url in Browser
 - Open : http://{server}:{port}/api/trakt/token/{code}?apikey={apikey}  to get the token and save it - the code is in the url from the step above
 - Best Practice restart App - You need to do this only once every 3 month if the expiry is reached

+- The Auth can now also be done from the new Webinterface

 ## Donate